210823-Enterprise/demos/week4/git-workshop/README.md

 1. Each group member should pull the updated main, and overwrite line 2 with something - anything - that comes to mind.

-2. Save changes and push to the remote origin, and then create simultaneous pull requests.
+2. Save changes and push to the remote origin custom branch, and then create simultaneous pull requests.
   - As you take turns to merge another person's pull request with the main branch, you'll note that the first merge is fine - github has no problem with people overwriting files!

     * The second attempt to merge another person's pull request will, however, cause an error.
 Github will instruct you that it cannot automatically merge the request, and that you will need to solve the problem on your local branch.